cefyr/ceti/README.md

 # ceti
-A tiny morse code training thingy for the command line
+A tiny morse code practice thingy for the command line

 Usage: ceti [n]
 - prints n characters using dots and dashes

-To be added:
+Possibly to be added:
 - choice between characters, words and sentences
 - possibility to read text from a file and print it in morse format
 - choice between languages